// Form Submission Function Warehouse Logistics Operations: Inbound to Outbound Process

 Inventory Control Methods

-• FIFO (First In, First Out)
+- FIFO (First In First Out)

-• LIFO (Last In, First Out)
+- LIFO (Last In First Out)

-• FEFO (First Expired, First Out)
+- FEFO (First Expired, First Out)

 Internal Warehouse Movement and Handling

-Effective internal handling:
+Effective internal processing:

-• Reduces labor fatigue
+- Reduces labor fatigue

 • Prevents product damage

-Order Processing: Connecting Inbound and Outbound
+Order Processing: The Bridge Between Inbound and Outbound

 1. Order Receiving and Validation